mbertrand/mitopengpt/README.md

-# AWS Docs GPT
+# MIT OpenCourseware GPT

-AI-powered search and chat for [AWS Documentation](https://docs.aws.amazon.com/).
+AI-powered search and chat for [MIT OpenCourseware](https://open.mit.edu/).

 ## How It Works

-AWS Docs GPT provides 2 things:
+MIT OpenCourseware GPT provides 2 things:

 1. A search interface.
 2. A chat interface.